 The Justice and Electoral Select Committee hears submissions on the Local Electoral Amendment Bill at 9.50am in room four of Parliament.

 The Local Government and Environment select committee hears submissions on the Heritage New Zealand Pouhere Taonga Bill at 9am in room three at Parliament.

 MPs are back in their electorates or at home after their first week back at Parliament.
 Most ministers are on the road speaking at a range of public functions.

-Next story in Political: Jobs to be top priority for Labour
+Next story in Politics: Jobs to be top priority for Labour

 Copyright © 2013, Radio New Zealand